Ohme Home Pro review

 In addition, the angle of the holster means the charging plug juts out at a 90-degree angle.
 A little bit of consideration from the customer and installer around placement should overcome any potential access issues (I'm looking at you wheelie bins), but I can't help feeling this is a small oversight that tarnishes the overall finished installation.

-UPDATE: the Ohme Home Pro holster design has been updated to a black finish more in keeping with the main unit's design.
+UPDATE: the Ohme Home Pro holster design has been updated to a black finish more in keeping with the main unit's design and the charging plug.

 The Build